 Most agencies will provide a confirmation sheet when a supply teacher is booked and prior to their commencement.
-This will contain details of all the pre-employment checks which have been completed and includes a photo of the teacher to aid confirmation of identity when they attend the school.
-Where a photo has not been provided in advance, the school should request photographic evidence of identity from the supply teacher when they arrive at school.
+This will contain details of all the pre-employment checks which have been completed and includes a photo of the teacher to aid confirmation of identity when they attend the school/academy.
+Where a photo has not been provided in advance, the school/academy should request photographic evidence of identity from the supply teacher when they arrive at school.
 This will usually be a passport, driving licence or agency ID badge.

 It is recommended that a copy of the confirmation sheet and the documents used to confirm identity are retained at least until the placement has ended.
 These documents should be stored on a confidential basis the same as other staff information.

-9. Checks on Staff Employed Centrally by NYCC
+11. Checks on staff employed by other organisations

-For NYCC staff employed to work in school on a regular basis (see 3 above) the school must:
+For staff working in school on a regular basis (see 3 above) the school/ Trust must:

-receive written confirmation, from the appropriate NYCC Service, that all the necessary statutory checks have been satisfactorily completed including an enhanced DBS, a check of the Children’s Barred List and TRA Prohibition of Teaching list (where appropriate) to ensure the person supplied is not subject to a prohibition order or interim prohibition order.
-This confirmation must be recorded on the Single Central Record
+receive written confirmation, from the appropriate Service manager, that all the necessary statutory checks have been satisfactorily completed including an enhanced DBS, a check of the Children’s Barred List and TRA Prohibition of Teaching list (where appropriate) to ensure the person supplied is not subject to a prohibition order or interim prohibition order.
+We recommend that this confirmation should be recorded on the Single Central Record

-carry out its own identity checks to verify that the person who presents for work is the person the Service has referred (the NYCC photo ID badge or other photographic ID will suffice)
+carry out its own identity checks to verify that the person who presents for work is the person the Service has referred (an official photo ID badge or other photographic ID will suffice)

-Please note - centrally employed NYCC staff will be subject to DBS re-checking on a random sample basis only.
+Arrangements for NYCC staff - Where centrally employed staff visit educational settings regularly, NYCC will ensure that staff, who meet the definition of Regulated Activity, on account of their regularity of visiting various schools / settings and academies, will be subject to DBS clearance with barred list check.
+This includes the following staff groups: Relationship Managers, School Improvement Advisers, Health and Safety Advisers and HR Advisers.
+Such staff, who are only in an individual school/academy on an ad hoc basis are not required to be on the SCR.
+Centrally employed NYCC staff will be subject to DBS re-checking on a random sample basis only.
 Their clearance is not otherwise time-limited.

-Where centrally employed staff visit educational settings regularly, NYCC will ensure that staff, who meet the definition of Regulated Activity, on account of their regularity of visiting various schools / settings and academies, will be subject to DBS clearance with barred list check.
-This includes the following staff groups: Relationship Managers, School Improvement Advisers, Health and Safety Advisers and HR Advisers.
-Such staff, who are only in your individual school on an ad hoc basis are not required to be on the SCR.

-Please note this does not mean that all NYCC staff are DBS cleared and it is the school’s responsibility to ensure appropriate supervision arrangements are in place.
+Please note this does not mean that all NYCC staff are DBS cleared and it is the school’s/Trust’s responsibility to ensure appropriate supervision arrangements are in place.

-10. Checks on Contractors
+12. Checks on Contractors